elliotec/greenery/file.txt

-Live in a world of your own, but always welcome visitors.
+An exotic journey in downtown Newark is in your future.